Syria: Human rights

 In August 2013, the government was suspected of using chemical weapons against its civilians.
-US Secretary of State John Kerry said it was "undeniable" that chemical weapons had been used in the country and that President Bashar al-Assad's forces had committed a "moral obscenity" against his own people.
+U.S. Secretary of State John Kerry said it was "undeniable" that chemical weapons had been used in the country and that al-Assad's forces had committed a "moral obscenity" against his own people.
 "Make no mistake," Kerry said.
 "President Obama believes there must be accountability for those who would use the world's most heinous weapon against the world's most vulnerable people.
 Nothing today is more serious, and nothing is receiving more serious scrutiny".
 The Emergency Law, effectively suspending most constitutional protections, was in effect from 1963 until 21 April 2011.
 It was justified by the government in the light of the continuing war with Israel over the Golan Heights.

-In August 2014, UN Human Rights chief Navi Pillay criticized the international community over its "paralysis" in dealing with the more than 3-year-old civil war gripping the country, which by 30 April 2014, had resulted in 191,369 deaths with war crimes, according to Pillay, being committed with total impunity on all sides in the conflict.
-Minority Alawites and Christians are being increasingly targeted by Islamists and other groups fighting in the Syrian civil war.

-In April 2017, the U.S. Navy carried out a missile attack against a Syrian air base which had allegedly been used to conduct a chemical weapons attack on Syrian civilians, according to the US government.

-In November 2021, the US Central Command called a 2019 airstrike that killed civilians in Syria "legitimate".
+In August 2014, UN Human Rights chief Navi Pillay criticized the international community over its "paralysis" in dealing with the civil war gripping the country, which by 2014 had resulted in 191,369 deaths with war crimes, according to Pillay, being committed with total impunity on all sides in the conflict.
+Minority Alawites and Christians were targeted by Islamists and other groups.
+Three years later in April 2017, the U.S. Navy carried out a missile attack against a Syrian air base which had allegedly been used to conduct a chemical weapons attack on Syrian civilians, according to the U.S. government.
+In November 2021, the U.S. Central Command called a 2019 airstrike that killed civilians in Syria "legitimate".
 The acknowledgement came after a New York Times investigation said the military had concealed the death of dozens of non-combatants.

-Administrative divisions

-Syria is divided into 14 governorates, which are sub-divided into 61 districts, which are further divided into sub-districts.
-The Democratic Federation of Northern Syria, while de facto autonomous, is not recognized by the country as such.